Matcha.Guide

 Here is where the Kagoshima sourcing pays off.
 This powder is slightly deeper in colour, a rich forest green rather than the neon vibrancy of the ceremonial grade, and the flavour is noticeably bolder and more astringent.
 Drunk straight, it is perfectly fine but a touch one-dimensional compared to the ceremonial.

-Mixed into a latte with 200ml of oat milk, though, it absolutely sings.
-The robust flavour cuts through the milk cleanly, giving you a drink that actually tastes of matcha rather than vaguely green milk.
+Mixed into a latte with 200ml of oat milk, though, it worked especially well in our tasting.
+The robust flavour cuts through the milk cleanly, giving you a drink that keeps a clear matcha flavour rather than disappearing into the milk.
 Tested with Oatly Barista, Minor Figures, and whole dairy, it performed well with all three, though oat milk produced the best balance.

 Verdict: Properly punchy latte matcha.
-If you are making matcha lattes at home, this is the one to buy.
+If you are making matcha lattes at home and want the strongest value story, compare it with Mori first.

 JENKI Sparkling Matcha (RTD Cans): ★★★★☆